-Distance-learning supporting materials will consist, broadly, of reading written lectures, recorded lectures and papers, one-to-one or group tutorials online (e.g. Skype) or by phone by prior arrangement; and the associated coursework assignments.
-Off-site regional meetings with students are organised between some residential weeks, as required by the module assignments.
+Distance-learning supporting materials will consist, broadly, of reading written lectures, recorded lectures and papers, one-to-one or group tutorials online (e.g. Zoom or Teams) or by phone by prior arrangement; and the associated coursework assignments.
+Off-site regional meetings with students are occasionally organised between some residential weeks, as required by the module assignments.
 Typical support off-site is structured as follows and will vary based on the modules that students are currently attending.